aarushi-sahu23/Ecom-gdg/README.md

-# **Simplifying Cross-Border Exports Between Carriers and Sellers**
+# **Optimizing International Export Processes for Carriers and Sellers**

 ### **Overview**
 The project is an AI-driven platform designed to streamline communication and processes for Indian SMBs engaged in cross-border exports.
 By leveraging advanced machine learning models, the platform simplifies damage detection, accelerates claim resolution, and provides actionable insights into logistics and customer feedback.
-LiDAR empowers sellers to optimize operations and reduce disputes, ensuring a seamless export experience.
+It empowers sellers to optimize operations and reduce disputes, ensuring a seamless export experience.

 ---